January 18, 2019

 Today, there are eleven GM food crops widely circulated and grown for commercial use.

-Six very well-known crops among these include soy, corn, cotton, canola, sugar beets, and alfalfa, all consumed by humans and animals alike.
+Six very well-known crops among these include soy, corn, cotton, canola, sugar beets, and alfalfa, all of which are consumed by humans and animals alike.

-Products like oils and sugars sometimes use raw materials like GM-cottonseed and GM-canola or GM-sugar beets, which alters the effects of their consumption, too.
+Products like oils and sugars sometimes use raw materials such as GM-cottonseed and GM-canola, or GM-sugar beets, which can alter the effects of their consumption as well.

-Aside from the genetic modification itself that is known to cause a host of health issues, there is also the aspect of genetically engineered herbicide tolerance to enable crops to withstand high dosage spraying of weedicides, which contain the active ingredient Glyphosate.
+Aside from the genetic modification itself, which is known to cause a host of health issues, there is also the aspect of genetically engineered herbicide tolerance, enabling crops to withstand high-dose spraying of weedicides that contain the active ingredient Glyphosate.

-The US Environmental Protection Agency states low toxicity of this ingredient when used in controlled amounts.
+The US Environmental Protection Agency states that this ingredient is low-toxic when used in controlled amounts.

 A lot of the processed food and other quick-fix solutions that are quickly replacing the slow food we would traditionally eat are likely composed of some form of GM food or another.